The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 where $S^{(n)}_z(\bm x,t)-S^{(p)}_z(\bm x,t)$ is the time-dependent spin-isovector density $\rho_{11}=(\rho_{n\uparrow}-\rho_{n\downarrow}) -(\rho_{p\uparrow}-\rho_{p\downarrow})$.

-The signal takes place at a scale which is several orders of magnitude smaller than the dipole reponse.
-For some truncations of the Skyrme EDF, regular oscillations occur from an early stage (Fig.\ref{F6}, full line in the central panel) and appear to grow up in time.
+The signal takes place at a scale which is several orders of magnitude smaller than the dipole response.
+For some truncations of the Skyrme EDF, regular oscillations occur from an early stage (Fig~\ref{F6}, full line in panel (b)) and appear to grow up in time.
 The plot is for SLy5 and the same has been found for other cases.
-We verified that within the time length considered, and further beyond, such behaviour, which is not enhanced when reducing the box size, is small enough to not influence the observed dipole strength.
-In particular, the oscillations are not larger than the spurious total centre of mass motion, represented, for the same calculation, by a dotted line in all the three panels.
+We verified that within the time length considered, and well beyond, such behaviour, which is not enhanced when reducing the box size, is small enough to not influence the observed dipole strength.
+In particular, the oscillations are not larger than the spurious total centre-of-mass motion, represented, for the same calculation, by a dotted line in all the three panels.
 This, in turn, is two orders of magnitude smaller than the worst case (YN) which was shown in Fig.~\ref{F1} (dashed line in the bottom panel) and comparable to the NN and YY cases.
-Further analyses are under way.
+Further studies are under way.